mackuba/coinsync/README.md

 ### Currency conversion

-If you make transactions in multiple fiat currencies (e.g. USD on Bitfinex, EUR on Kraken) and you want to have all values converted to one currency (for example, to calculate profits for tax purposes), use the `convert_to` and `convert_with` options in the settings.
+If you make transactions in multiple fiat currencies (e.g. USD on Bitfinex, EUR on Kraken) and you want to have all values converted to one currency (for example, to calculate profits for tax purposes), add a `currency_conversion` section in the settings.
 Currency conversion is done using pluggable modules that load currency rates from specific sources.
 Currently, two are available:

 - `fixer` loads exchange rates from [fixer.io](http://fixer.io) API (note: they've now decided to deprecate this API in June and the new one requires an API key, let me know if you know any better option)
-- `nbp` loads rates from [Polish National Bank](http://www.nbp.pl/home.aspx?f=/statystyka/kursy.html) (this will be moved to a separate gem)
+- `nbp` loads rates from [Polish National Bank](http://www.nbp.pl/home.aspx?f=/statystyka/kursy.html) (this might be moved to a separate gem?)

 You can always write another module that connects to your preferred source and plug it in using `include`.

+The `currency_conversion` option value should be a hash with keys:

+- `using`: name of the currency converter module (default: `fixer`)
+- `to`: code of the currency to convert to (required)

 ## Using the tool